 So what can we do about it?
 Well, one of my favourite pieces of advice came from my daughter when she was just 5 years old when she sagely warned me to check my news from three different sources before deciding what to believe!
 She learned this from the e-cadets at her school.

 In Prevent, we aim to improve resilience and critical thinking through outreach programmes and projects such as Real Talk– a Leicestershire innovation that brings augmented reality workshops to schools in order to raise awareness of extremism, challenge stereotypes, encourage dialogue and provide tips on how to spot fake news.

 Education and PVE professionals can build resilience to radicalisation by embedding the values of our society – democracy, rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs – within their programmes and curriculums.
 This can be simpler than it sounds.

 As a final point it is worth noting that critical thinking is not just important in the Prevent-sphere.
 In today’s society, critical thinking builds resilience not just against radicalisation, but against a wide range of social harms and complex safeguarding issues; both online and offline.
 It is vital that our schools and wider society embrace this more broadly in order to foster active and engaged citizens.

-Mr. Sean Arbuthnot is a Senior Fellow at CARR, and a local Prevent Co-ordinator & Training consultant in the UK.
+Mr. Sean Arbuthnot is a Policy and Practitioner Fellow at CARR, and a local Prevent Co-ordinator & Training consultant in the UK.

 © Sean Arbuthnot.
 Views expressed on this website are individual contributors’ and do not necessarily reflect that of the Centre for Analysis of the Radical Right (CARR).
 We are pleased to share previously unpublished materials with the community under creative commons license 4.0 (Attribution-NoDerivatives)